Nate Dogg: Health problems and death

-On March 15, 2011, Hale died at age 41 in Long Beach of complications of multiple strokes; another, or contributing, suspected cause of death was congestive heart failure.
-He was interred in Long Beach at Forest Lawn Memorial Park.
+On March 15, 2011, two years and four months after his second stroke, Hale died in Long Beach at the age of 41 due to complications of the two strokes, including congestive heart failure.
+He was interred in Long Beach at Forest Lawn Memorial Park after a ceremony attended by 1,100 people.
+In 2020, he received a new headstone.